kaiyungtan/ImmoEliza-API/README.md

 ## Evaluation

-*  After evaluating 8 different models on the testset plus various random search CV conducted on the testset:
+*  After evaluating 8 different models on the test set plus various random search cross validation conducted on the test set:

 	* a ridge model (alpha=0.7) was selected for house price prediction with train accuracy: 0.77 and test accuracy: 0.73.